A foreign individual (“Investor”) is interested in operating a bar in Vientiane, Lao PDR.

 Questions from the Investor

-What type of entity the Investor should register?
+What type of entity should the Investor register?

 Is an investment licence required for the proposed activity?

-Are there foreign shareholding restrictions?
+Are there any foreign shareholding restrictions?
 In other words, is a joint venture with a Lao national required?

 What is the minimum registered capital requirement to operate a bar?